gsanhueza/ArchISOMaker/README.md

 Alternatively, `archiso` provides a convenient method that uses QEMU:

-- `run_archiso -i path/to/an/arch.iso` to run as BIOS
+- `run_archiso -i path/to/an/arch.iso` to run as BIOS.
-- `run_archiso -u -i path/to/an/arch.iso` to run as UEFI
+- `run_archiso -u -i path/to/an/arch.iso` to run as UEFI.

 ## Installing your system